CentLinux | Learn How to Install CentOS/Rocky Linux Servers

-How to Install Cockpit Web UI on CentOS 7
+How to install Cockpit on CentOS 7

 Cockpit is a Red Hat sponsored free and open-source software project.
 Cockpit is a Web UI (User Interface) that facilitates management and monitoring of a Linux server through a web browser.
 Besides regular operating system related management tasks, it also provides support for Docker, Kubernetes and KVM.
 It is very easy to start containers, administer storage, configure networks, and inspect logs via Cockpit Web UI.